PADDY LEUNG

 ︎ September 2019

-This project combined playful experimentation with materials, community engagement, and the universal joy of cake, highlighting how interactive, upcycled sculpture can foster connection and delight.
-It reflected their ongoing commitment to creating inclusive, care-driven art experiences that invite participants to contribute, play, and celebrate together.
+This project combined material experimentation, community participation, and the universal joy of cake, highlighting how interactive, upcycled sculpture can foster connection and celebration.
+It reflects Leung’s ongoing commitment to creating inclusive, care-driven art experiences that invite collaboration, play, and shared joy.